Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 5–21.5 inches (49.5–54.5 cm)

-The Wetterhoun, often referred to as the Frisian Water Dog, is a robust and unique breed.
-Named after the Dutch word “wetterhoun,” which means “water dog,” these dogs were originally bred to assist in hunting otters and waterfowl in the marshy regions of their homeland.
+The Wetterhoun, often called the Frisian Water Dog, is a robust and unique breed.
+Named after the Dutch word “wetterhoun,” which means “water dog,” they were bred to assist in hunting otters and waterfowl in the marshy regions of their homeland.

 They are instantly recognizable by their curly, water-resistant coat and distinctive facial furnishings.
 Wetterhouns are known for their strong work ethic, determination, and intelligence, which make them excellent hunters and watchdogs.
 Beyond their working abilities, they are cherished as loyal family companions, displaying a calm and gentle demeanor with their loved ones.